 The enclosures are simple and don’t interfere with the pump’s operations.
 Watch the video for a visual introduction to the Leybold enclosures.

 The primary benefit of vacuum pump exposure is flexibility.
 When the pump is protected from cleaning solutions and other exposures in the planet environment, manufacturers don’t have to worry about where those pumps can or can’t be placed.

 Right now, the ability to maintain rigorous cleaning standards is incredibly important for food manufacturers.
 Hygiene is prominent in the consciousness of every person, from regulators to consumers.
 To stay viable, plants need to be able to abide by best practices without risking downtime.
 Enclosures provide that peace of mind.

 Once manufacturers no longer have to worry about pump exposure, they can think more innovatively about equipment placement.
 Some plants may even be able to move their pumps closer to the production lines, eliminating the need for expensive piping and improving the overall speed of production.

 Related: Find out how you can avoid unnecessary downtime in our blog post, 5 Maintenance Tips to Optimize Productivity.

 With the success of vacuum pump enclosures come new ideas for the future.
 The stainless-steel enclosure concept could soon apply to other equipment types, from stuffers and tumblers to various forms of packaging machinery.

 Enclosing some of these machines could allow plant designers to change the arrangement of the production line, improving mechanical efficiency and allowing for more logistical experimentation while maintaining cost control.

 Leybold, the developer of the Hygienic Enclosures described above, can explain more about how these structures work and how they can be game-changers in plant efficiency.
-Reach out today to start a conversation.
+Click the button below to reach out and start a conversation!